-Clearing activity will be staged over several years to mitigate sedimentation problems and to ensure the property is designed and managed properly.

-Proponents will maintain a non-cleared buffer zone, as per state conditions, from any creek line.

-Boudary line to be clearly marked to ensure clearing activities maintain agreed distance from streams.

-All clearing will take place outside of Wet Season.

-Suitable pasture cover during non cropping periods will minimise erosion.

-All cleared areas to be seeded with suitable pasture species before wet season with to establish good ground cover.

-Maintain sufficient ground cover before and during the wet season.

-The vast majority of the site has minimal slope of <1% that will help minimise erosion.

-Any areas with slope >2% to be cleared will do so considering state conditions.

-There will be minimum soil tillage during wet season.
+- 1. Clearing activity will be staged over several years to mitigate sedimentation problems and to ensure the property is designed and managed properly. - 2.
+Proponents will maintain a non-cleared buffer zone 100m from any creek line. - 3.
+Boudaryline to be clearly marked to ensure clearing activities maintain agreed distance from streams. - 4.
+All clearing will take place outside of Wet Season. - 5.
+Suitable pasture cover during non cropping periods will minimise erosion. - 6.
+All cleared areas to be seeded with suitable pasture species before wet season with to establish good ground cover. - 7.
+Maintain sufficient ground cover before and during the wet season. - 8.
+The site chosen has well drained soils. - 9.
+The site chosen has minimal slope of <1% that will help minimise erosion. - 10.
+There will be minimum soil tillage during wet season. - 11.
 Pesticides and herbicides applied as per manufacturer recommendations and by state law.